medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 ##### Standard

-Vi opererer med 4 type standarder, som har hvert sit prefix ifm. standarden
+EHMI operates with 4 types of standards, each of which has its own prefix according to the standard

 - FHIR
 - ebxml
-- OIOXML (beskrives I en senere version af standarden)
+- OIOXML (described in a later version of the standard)
-- Edifact (beskrives I en senere version af standarden)
+- Edifact (described in a later version of the standard)

 <br/>

-###### Hvis MedCom meddelelsen er af typen FHIR
+###### If the MedCom message is of type FHIR

 <br/>

-Hvis MedCom meddelelsen er en OIOXML, da Always på følgende form:
+If the MedCom message is of type FHIR, then always in the following format:

     <DocumentInformation>
         <Standard>